telerik/maui-docs/controls/listpicker/listpicker-styling.md

 ---
 title: Styling
-page_title: .NET MAUI  List Picker Documentation | Styling
+page_title: .NET MAUI  ListPicker Documentation | Styling
 description: Check our &quot;Styling&quot; documentation article for Telerik ListPicker for .NET MAUI.
 position: 8
-slug: list-picker-styling
+slug: listpicker-styling
 ---

 # Styling

 ## ListPicker Styling

-List Picker for Xamarin provides the following Style properties for customizing its look:
+ListPicker for .NET MAUI provides the following Style properties for customizing its look:

 * `ItemStyle`(of type *Style* with target type **telerikDataControls:SpinnerItemView**): Defines the style applied to the list of items.
 * `SelectedItemStyle`(of type *Style* with target type **telerikDataControls:SpinnerItemView**): Defines the style applied to the seledted item.